 - --STRONG AND WEALTHY ECONOMY: Massachusetts has a broad and diverse economy, with the second highest personal income per capita in the nation. - --PRUDENT FINANCIAL MANAGEMENT: The Commonwealth has benefited from conservative budgeting and sound financial practices over time.
-A limitation on the use of capital gains-related tax revenue reduces the volatility of economically sensitive revenues, and the Commonwealth has shown a commitment to reserve funding. - --HIGH DEBT BURDEN: Massachusetts' debt levels are high for a U.S. state government, and Fitch expects them to remain so.
+A limitation on the use of capital gains-related tax revenue reduces the volatility of economically sensitive revenues, and the Commonwealth has shown a commitment to reserve funding. - --COMPARATIVELY HIGH DEBT BURDEN: Massachusetts' debt levels are high for a U.S. state government, and Fitch expects them to remain so.
+The comparatively high debt levels are partially explained by an above-average role in relation to local levels of government when compared to most other states.